Neurology Hospital in Dubai

 Usually, they may start with a series of tests that a neurologist uses to assess a patient's nervous system.

-During the examination, the neurologist will ask the patient about their medical history and any symptoms they are experiencing.
 The neurologist will also conduct a physical examination, which may include tests of the patient's muscle strength, reflexes, and coordination.

 Other tests may include imaging scans, such as an MRI or CT scan, and electrophysiological tests, such as an electroencephalogram (EEG).